 I was very excited about Khao Tom Mad – sweet sticky rice with black beans.
 Since trying it at the Khlong Lat Mayom Floating Market in Bangkok, it became my staple dessert.

-The cooking process is easier than I though, the only problem living anywhere else would be finding massive banana tree leaves.
+The cooking process is easier than I thought, the only problem living anywhere else would be finding massive banana tree leaves.
 During the cooking class, I simply trotted out to Ann’s garden in search of a biggest leaf I could find to wrap up the little parcels of sticky rice.

 Combined with coconut milk and palm sugar this dish is incredibly simple, but so tasty.
 The wrapping is the most challenging, as we seemed to overfill the banana leaf with too much rice.
 Once it’s wrapped, it can be steamed or grilled, we did latter version.
 Black beans are a perfect addition to this sweet stickiness.